Haixing-Hu/vue-select/README.md

 The model bind to the control, which must be a two way binding variable.

+Note that the value of model could be set to `null`, and in that case the selection will be set to nothing.
+Also, if the selection is set to nothing (that is, the user delete the text in the input box of the selector), the value of the model will be set to `null` instead of an empty string.

 ## `searchable`

 The optional flag indicates whether to show the search box.